cydia2020/home-assistant-ness-alarm-arm-home-workaround/README.md

 ## Alarm Settings

 For this section, you will need your alarm panel's master code and installer code.
-If you do not have these, follow the "How to enter Program Mode" on page 13 of the alarm's manual.
+If you do not have these, follow the "How to enter Program Mode" section on page 13 of the alarm's manual.

 To enter installer program mode with both codes, use "P**masterCode**E", followed by "P**installerCode**E".

 For example: If your master code is 1234, and your installer code is 987654, you will enter "P1234E", then followed by "P987654E" to access installer program mode.

-Once you are in the Installer Programming Mode:
+Once you are in the Installer Program Mode:
 1. Press P142E on the alarm's keypad, then followed by 1E (this will trigger the alarm's AUX2 output when the alarm's zone 1 is armed).
 2. Press P143E on the alarm's keypad, then followed by 3E (this will trigger the alarm's AUX3 output when the alarm's home mode is armed).